DisPatch: Disarming Adversarial Patches in Object Detection with Diffusion Models: Introduction

-By leveraging this in-distribution generative power of DMs, we propose \ProjectName{} to fix the input data, disarming the potential adversarial patches. \ProjectName{} encompasses a two-stage process: \textit{regeneration stage} and \textit{rectification stage}.
-In the regeneration stage, \ProjectName{} employs inpainting diffusion models~\cite{suvorov2022resolution,rombach2022high} to regenerate the whole image.
-The properties of the diffusion process ensure that the regenerated image closely aligns with the benign data distribution.
-In the rectification stage, \ProjectName{} employs an adversarial detection algorithm to identify and replace potential adversarial regions with their benign counterparts, leaving clean regions untouched. \ProjectName{} does not rely on any prior knowledge of existing adversarial patches or the training of specific models.
-The only requirement is that the Diffusion Model is trained on clean dataset, such that it can generate the in-distribution data for the detector.
-The main contributions of this paper are as follows: \begin{enumerate} \item \textbf{An attack-agnostic and generalizable defense algorithm}: We propose a novel diffusion-based defense method, which disarms adversarial patches for object detectors (called \ProjectName{})~\footnote{The source code is available at \url{https://github.com/MaJinWakeUp/D3}}.
-Our approach leverages DMs to rectify input images without requiring any prior knowledge of adversarial patch patterns.
-This makes \ProjectName{} a generalizable method for defending against diverse adversarial patch attacks.
+\ProjectName{} encompasses a ``regenerate and rectify'' approach with two stages: \textit{regeneration stage} and \textit{rectification stage}.
+In the regeneration stage, \ProjectName{} employs an inpainting DM~\cite{suvorov2022resolution,rombach2022high} to regenerate the whole image.
+In the rectification stage, \ProjectName{} uses an adversarial detection algorithm to identify and replace potential adversarial regions with their benign counterparts, leaving clean regions untouched. \ProjectName{} does not rely on any prior knowledge of existing adversarial patches or the training of specific models.
+The only requirement is that the inpainting DM is trained on clean dataset, such that it can generate the in-distribution data for the detector.
+The main contributions of this paper are as follows: \begin{enumerate} \item \textbf{An attack-agnostic and generalizable defense algorithm}: We propose a novel diffusion-based defense method \ProjectName{}\footnote{Code is available at \url{https://github.com/MaJinWakeUp/DisPatch}.}, which disarms adversarial patches for object detectors. \ProjectName{} leverages DMs to purify input images without requiring any prior knowledge of adversarial patches, making it a generalizable method for defending diverse adversarial patch attacks.

-\item \textbf{Unique ``regenerate and rectify'' approach}: Unlike most previous works that focus on ``detect and remove'' strategies for adversarial patches, \ProjectName{} introduces a novel ``regenerate and rectify'' pipeline.
+\item \textbf{Unique ``regenerate and rectify'' approach}: Unlike most previous works that focus on ``detect and remove'' strategies, \ProjectName{} introduces a novel ``regenerate and rectify'' pipeline.
 This strategy disarms adversarial patches by neutralizing them into benign content through in-distribution generation, rather than explicitly removing them.
-As a result, it avoids unnecessary alteration of benign regions and preserves the overall integrity of the input image.
+Thus, it preserves the integrity of input images.